wozniar/canplr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Tools for Working with Canadian Premier League Centre Circle Data.
+Tools for Working with Canadian Premier League Centre Circle Data provided by CPL in partnership with Stats Perform.

+You can get the data here: <https://canpl.ca/centre-circle-data/>

 ## Installation